Frequently Asked Questions

-Athletics are offered at LVCP and will continue to grow as the school grows.
-Please visit the Athletics page for more information about Athletic programs.
+There are many Athletic offerings at LVCP; the number of choices will continue to grow as the school grows.
+Please visit the Athletics page for more information about our Athletics programs.

 What are the school mascot and colors?

-LVCP students proudly wear red, silver, and black and the school mascot is the hawk.
+LVCP students proudly wear red, grey, and black and the school mascot is the hawk.

 What electives are offered?

 A full range of electives are offered at LVCP including music, the arts, technology, world languages, academic support, advanced placement and college level courses, and more.
 Please see the Counseling page for more information.

 Students who are interested in attending LVCP may shadow a current student for the day.
 Additionally, Open Houses occur through out the year starting in October.
 Please contact the office for more information or visit the Admissions tab of this website.

 How do I request an enrollment form?